OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md

 Alternatively, the key may be available from a public file on the site at a common location such as `/.well-known/jwks.json`.

 In order to test this, modify the contents of the JWT, and then use the previously obtained public key to sign the JWT using the `HS256` algorithm.
-This is often difficult to perform when testing from a black-box perspective, because the format of the key must be identical to the one used by the server, so issues such as whitespace or CRLF encoding may result in the keys not matching.
+This is often difficult to perform when testing without access to the source code or implementation deatils, because the format of the key must be identical to the one used by the server, so issues such as emptyspace or CRLF encoding may result in the keys not matching.

 ### Attacker Provided RSA Key